 Risk is inevitable for any business and in any industry.
 With the number of moving parts involved in event planning and delivery, it is even more crucial that it be dealt with responsibly.
 Meet these 10 uncertainties head-on by planning contingencies, mitigations and other strategies, and make sure your event is ready for whatever hits it.

 - COVID-19.
 There's obviously never been a more likely and more impactful uncertainty to threaten the very existence of your event.
 Respond to it with scenario planning: what happens if your event is not allowed to take place?
 What happens if it can only take place behind closed doors or virtually, or with minimal attendees, or with 25% capacity?
 Take mitigating actions like taking out insurance, and make contingency plans such as a back-up date later in the year.
+If you are delivering virtual events, check out this piece by Carlstrom Productions with four tips on producing great virtual events.

 - Weather.
 If you're an outdoor event, you're certain to be worrying about the uncertainty of the weather.
 Think about how you could adapt your event in certain ways if there's heavy rain on event day, to still provide an enjoyable and worthwhile day to your visitors.
 And think about opportunity planning too (the happier side of risk management!) - how could you make a bit of rain work to your benefit?